Hattorius/plshelp/README.md

 # plshelp
-Help me is a javascript module that directly searches Stackoverflow for answers when you get an error.
+Plshelp is a javascript module that directly searches Stackoverflow for answers when you get an error.
 WITH TYPESCRIPT SUPPORT..

 ### What does it do?